sirisian/ecmascript-types/README.md

 Would need to cover the optional typing syntax and grammar.

+### 13.15 The try Statement

+CatchParameter needs to be modified to allow type constraints.

 ### 14 ECMAScript Language: Functions and Classes

 This sections grammar would need to have FunctionDeclaration in the grammar redefined to include an optional typed return value.
 FormalParameter would require optional types added.